dYale/Node-Catapult-Angular-B/README.md

-# Node Catapult - Angular
+# Node Catapult - Angular - B

 A boilerplate starter project that includes Node, Express, Browserify, and Angular: